 Shopping is an art form in California.
-Whether you're in search of the perfect cocktail dress or an authentic Mexican piñata, you'll find it here.
-Want to sample fresh produce?
+Whether you are in search of the perfect cocktail dress or an authentic Mexican piñata, you will find it here.
+Want to sample fresh fruits and vegetables?
 Try our farmers markets.
 Looking for a handmade ceramic bowl?
-Check out one of the many artist enclaves dotting the state.
+Go to one of the many artist enclaves dotting the state.
 Simply looking for a great bargain on shoes?
-California has some of the largest outlet centers in the country.
+California has some of the largest outlet centres in the country.
 Or are you looking to indulge in the latest designer wear?
-Then head to our high-end shopping districts or malls.
+Then head to our high-end shopping districts or shopping centres.

 You’ll definitely want to leave room in your suitcase for L.A. shopping.